Mera Peak Climbing

 Can you see Everest from Mera Peak?

 Yes, you can see Everest from Mera Peak.
-From the summit of Mera Peak, climbers are rewarded with breathtaking panoramic views of five of the world’s highest mountains: Everest, Lhotse, Cho Oyu, Makalu, and Kangchenjunga.
+From the summit of Mera peak climbing in Nepal, climbers are rewarded with breathtaking panoramic views of five of the world’s highest mountains: Everest, Lhotse, Cho Oyu, Makalu, and Kangchenjunga.

 Can a beginner climb Mera Peak?